johnathanhuutri/CTFNote/others/shellcode/README.md

 ./generate.py -i all
 ```

-To be more specific, to get all available shellcode and opcode for `mov` or other available instruction, run:
+To be more specific, to get shellcode and opcode for `mov` or other available instruction, run:

 ```
 ./generate.py -i mov